Skip to main content

 For more than three decades, Dr. Celerstine Johnson was dedicated to enhancing educational opportunities for all students, especially those underrepresented in higher education.
 Her 30 years of service to SLU culminated in her role as associate vice provost for enrollment management.

-Funds for the Dr. Celerstine Briggs Johnson Book Fund are raised through individual gifts as well as revenue from various events.
-All gifts, regardless of the amount, will help students gain access to necessary educational tools.
+Funds for the Dr. Celerstine Briggs Johnson Book Fund are raised through individual gifts and revenue from various events.
+Regardless of the amount, all gifts will help students access necessary educational tools.

 Executive Board